chingc/dotfiles/shell/README.md

 ## Usage

-Source these files from your shell profile.
+Source these files from your `.zshrc` profile.